TopSpectrum/rails_multisite/README.md

   # All entries in this list will resolve to exactly the same properties (no more configuration options past this point)
   host_names:
     - smyers.net
+  # - smyers.net           # This would be invalid and your app would crash since it would be a dupe.
     - michael.smyers.net
 coursescheduler.com:
   #